bmostafa340/rubiks-cube-solver/README.md

 Solve and store solution in file: solve <filename>

-Solver Algorithm Overview:
+# Implementation Highlights:

-2x2x2 Rubik's Cube Solver: This solver computes an optimal solution by means of a more efficient brute force algorithm.
+## 2x2x2 Rubik's Cube Solver:

+This solver computes an optimal solution by means of a more efficient brute force algorithm.

 Optimization 1:
 Rather than building up a single BFS tree from the scrambled state and searching until the solved state is found, two BFS trees are built - one from the scrambled state and one from the solved state.
 The program alternates between building thenext level of each tree.
 Each time it builds a new level, it compares the two trees.
 If the same cube is found in both trees, combining the moves needed to get to the solution from each tree yields a solution (where the moves from the solved state must be reversed).